silx-kit/silx-training/python/python/extra_informations.rst

 Some useful option for the C-Python interpreter:

-- - d to switch to debug mode
+- \-d to switch to debug mode
-- - i enter  interactive  mode  after executing  the command (can be suefull for debugging)
+- \-i enter  interactive  mode  after executing  the command (can be suefull for debugging)
-- - v verbose mode (tells when modules are imported)
+- \-v verbose mode (tells when modules are imported)
-- - u to enforce stdout/stderr unbuffered (when multi-threaded)
+- \-u to enforce stdout/stderr unbuffered (when multi-threaded)

 under linux :